 A. Yes.
-The hoisting machinery regulations require individuals renting hoisting machinery to obtain a temporary license from the rental company, receive one (1) hour of training from the company and allow a fourteen (14) consecutive day rental period.
-See 520 6.05(11).
-Therefore, homeowners using hoisting machinery must obtain a temporary hoisting license as well as a trench permit for the construction of a trench.
+Homeowners using hoisting machinery must obtain a temporary hoisting license as well as a trench permit for the construction of a trench.

-A. For the "trench" created between a foundation wall and a soil wall, you do not need a trench permit because you have not "excavated" the hole as defined by M.G.L. c.
-82, § 40, instead it was created when you poured the foundation wall.
+A. For the "trench" created between a foundation wall and a soil wall, a trench permit is not needed because you have not "excavated" the hole as defined by M.G.L. c.
+82, § 40, instead it was created when you placed the foundation wall.

-All other excavations meeting the definition of a trench, "an excavation which is narrow in relation to its length, made below the surface ground in excess of three feet below grade and the depth of which is, in general, greater than the width, but the width of the trench, as measured at the bottom, is not greater than 15 feet," are covered under the new regulation, even if they are near to or related to the building foundation.
+All other excavations meeting the definition of a trench, "an excavation which is narrow in relation to its length, made below the surface ground in excess of three feet below grade and the depth of which is, in general, greater than the width, but the width of the trench, as measured at the bottom, is not greater than 15 feet," are covered by the regulation, even if the trench is near to or related to the building foundation.
 For example, excavations near a foundation to install drainage or a frost wall are covered.
-An excavation into which a foundation will later be poured is covered if it is less than 15' across and greater than 3' deep.
-In this instance, you will need a trench permit and a building permit or if your local permitting authority chooses, the two permits may be combined into one.
+An excavation into which a foundation will later be placed is covered if it is less than 15' across and greater than 3' deep.
+In this instance, you will need a trench permit and a building permit or, if your local permitting authority chooses, the two permits may be combined into one.

-A. No. According to the statute, M.G.L. c.
-82A, §1, the regulations and the requirement for a permit apply to "all construction related excavations and trench safety."
-Cemetery burials are not "construction related" and therefore do not require a permit.
+A. No. Cemetery burials are not "construction related" and therefore do not require a permit.

 A. Yes, if the trench is construction related.
-Whenever a construction related trench is created a permit is required under M.G.L. c.
-82A, §1.
 Excavations that involve the laying of pipes are construction related trenches; however, excavations such as cranberry bogs which do not have piping are not considered construction related.